What to visit in Annecy ?

 Read: the must-do hikes around Lake Annecy

-For those seeking more thrills, the via ferrata routes around Annecy, such as those near Aix-les-Bains or Semnoz-Bois Brulé, offer an adventure combining hiking and climbing.
-Equipped with cables and footbridges, these routes provide the possibility to safely climb cliffs and enjoy spectacular views.
+For those looking for a bit more thrill, the via ferratas around Annecy, such as those near Aix-les-Bains or Semnoz-Bois Brulé, offer an adventure combining hiking and climbing.
+Equipped with cables and bridges, these routes provide the possibility to climb cliffs safely and enjoy spectacular views.

 Paragliding to fly over the lake

-Annecy is also a must-visit spot for paragliding enthusiasts, considered one of the best free-flight sites in Europe thanks to its advantageous weather conditions.
+Annecy is also a must-visit spot for paragliding enthusiasts, considered one of the best free flight sites in Europe thanks to favorable weather conditions.

-Taking off from sites like the Col de la Forclaz or the heights of Talloires, you will have the unique opportunity to fly over Lake Annecy, admiring its crystal-clear waters and green mountains from the air.
+Taking off from sites like the Forclaz Pass or the heights of Talloires, you will have the unique opportunity to fly over Lake Annecy, admiring its crystal-clear waters and lush mountains from the air.

 Découverte du lac d'Annecy en biplace parapente

-Accompanied by an experienced pilot, live a memorable experience with a 360-degree panoramic view of the surrounding landscape, offering an unforgettable spectacle of the lake and Alpine peaks.
-This activity, offered for different durations, is perfect for those looking to combine adrenaline and natural beauty.
+Accompanied by an experienced pilot, live a memorable experience with a 360-degree panoramic view of the surrounding landscape, offering an unforgettable show of the lake and Alpine peaks.
+This activity, offered in various durations, is perfect for those looking to combine adrenaline and natural beauty.

 Savoyard culture and traditions in the spotlight